bregman-arie/devops-exercises/README.md

 ###### Intermediate

-- What type of jobs there are?
+- What type of jobs there are? what is the advantage of each type?
-- How do you notify users on build results?
-  - Can also be asked like that: what ways there are to notify users on build results?
+- What ways are you familiar with to notify users on build results?

 ###### Advanced